What do competition-level figure skating, classical vocal technique and an exuberant feel for jazz have in common?

 “We were just going off for intermission when my skating friend said, ‘Hey, you’ve got a nice voice.
 You should think about taking some vocal lessons when you get back to Canada.’
 So I did.”

 Did she ever.
 Jégou progressed rapidly.
-In fact, she eventually earned a doctorate in classical vocal performance from Rutgers University.
-She did her first recordings too, including an album of Spanish songs by Shostakovich, Braga and other composers, in 2006.
+In fact, she eventually earned a Doctorate in Classical Vocal Performance from Rutgers University.
+She also holds a Bachelor of Music degree from the University of Calgary, and a Master of Music degree from Belmont University in Nashville (both Classical Vocal Performance).
+Patrice did her first recordings too, including an album of Spanish songs by Shostakovich, Braga and other composers, in 2006.
 Her career path seemed clear until she decided to take one more unexpected turn by studying non-classical technique.

 Working with vocal coach Justin Stoney, Jégou refocused from the higher end of her register toward the lower/middle part, closer to conversational range.
 She expanded her vocal technique in order to utilize more chest voice, and changed her ideas about interpretation, going beyond the long sostenuto and graceful legato lines cultivated in classical training.
 As her approach became more natural, Jégou began phrasing around not just the spacing, but the meaning of lyrics in popular music and jazz.